For more information contact:

 - Employees of other state of Washington agencies or higher education institutions that meet the WSU employee eligibility requirements above.

-- Teachers at public common and vocational schools that hold or are seeking valid endorsements and assignments in state-identified shortage areas.
+- Teachers employed at Washington State public common and vocational schools that hold or are seeking valid endorsements and assignments in state-identified shortage areas.
 (RCW 28B.15.558)

-- Classified staff at K-12 public schools, when coursework is relevant to current work assignments.
+- Classified staff employed at Washington State K-12 public schools, when coursework is relevant to current work assignments.
 (RCW 28B.15.558)

 The following are not eligible for the tuition waiver:

 - Individuals who are not employed by Washington State University other than those listed above under Eligible Individuals.

 - WSU adjunct appointment holders with no employee/employer relationship with WSU.

 - Retired employees.
 (Such individuals may be eligible for the Senior Citizen Tuition Waiver program.
 Contact the campus registrar’s office for more information.)

 - Students, including assistants, associates, or others holding positions with student status.

 - Probationary civil service and collective bargaining unit employees who do not complete probation prior to the deadlines indicated above under Eligible Individuals.